HughWarrington/SymPortal_wiki/SymPortal-setup.md

 __Testing dependencies__

-For SymPortal to run correctly, each of the above executables must be in your systems PATH.
+For SymPortal to run correctly, each of the above executables must be in your system `PATH` variable.
-To test whether these executables are found in your PATH you can use the _which_ command.
+To test whether these executables are found in your path you can use the _which_ command.
 ```console
 $ which mothur
 /usr/bin/mothur

 $ which o-pad-with-gaps
 /home/user/anaconda2/bin/o-pad-with-gaps

 $ which sumtrees.py
 /home/user/miniconda3/bin/sumtrees.py

 $ which blastn
 /home/user/ncbi-blast-2.6.0+/bin/blastn

 $ which makeblastdb
 /home/user/ncbi-blast-2.6.0+/bin/makeblastdb

 $ which mafft
 /home/user/mafft/bin/mafft
 ```
-If the executable is installed and found in your PATH, the path to the executable should be returned
+If the executable is installed and found in your PATH, the path to the executable will be returned.

-Please also ensure that the programmes are working correctly:
+Please also ensure that the programs are working correctly.
+You should see output similar to the below:
 ```console
 $ mothur -v
 Mothur version=1.39.5
 Release Date=3/20/2017

 $ sumtrees.py --version
 /==========================================================================\
 |                                 SumTrees                                 |